DevMMI/TwitterAPI-HTTP-Implementation/README.md

 # Project
-Implemented Twitter Api over HTTPS, issue a tweet and an Image using an HTTP Request
+Implemented Twitter Api over HTTPS, issue a tweet and an Image using an HTTP Request Image is pre-uploaded to twitter's servers, (handled with a twitter API)

 # To Run
 You'll have to create an application (2 mins: https://apps.twitter.com/) and have a usable twitter account